edang1012/STH-red-cogs/README.md

 - saido (V2 only): works just like mycog, just made into a standalone cog

 Wishlist:
-- make saido chesto standalone
+- update saido to V3
-- make oh my
+- make oh my (V3)
-- make ayaya react support regex
+- make ayaya react support regex (V3)

 Current list of (important) cogs used on the STH server:
 - bigmoji